Key takeaways:

 Pets

-If your pet sleeps with you, you might need to replace your mattress more often.
-The added weight, as well as any stains, scratches, and pet dander that cause damage to the mattress, can affect the lifespan.
+If your pet sleeps on your bed, you might need to replace your mattress more often.
+The pet adds extra weight.
+Plus, they may stain, scratch, and leave pet dander, which can cause damage to the mattress.

-What are signs that your mattress needs to be replaced?
+What are signs that you should replace your mattress?

 The following may be signs that it's time for a new mattress:

-• Your mattress is 6 or more years old.
-If you've had your mattress for 6-8 years or longer, it is time to consider replacing it.
-While you may not need to replace it at that point, assessing the mattress’ quality is still a good idea.
+Your mattress is 7 years old or older.
+If you've had your mattress for 7 years or longer, it’s time to consider replacing it.
+While you may not need to replace it at that point, it’s a good reminder to check for other signs of wear and tear.

-• You see black, brown, or red spots on your mattress.
-You won't be able to see dust mites on your mattress, as they are microscopic.
+You see black, brown, or red spots on your mattress.
+You won't be able to see dust mites on your mattress, as they’re microscopic.
 But small black or brown specks could be fecal droppings from dust mites.
 Black spots could also be a sign of mold.
 Red or rust-colored spots on your mattress could be a sign of bedbugs.

-• You have trouble sleeping.
+You have trouble sleeping.
 Do you wake up more frequently at night?
 Does it take longer for you to get comfortable and fall asleep?
-These could be signs that your mattress is not as supportive as it used to be.
+These could be signs that your mattress isn’t as supportive as it used to be.

 How can you prolong the life of your mattress?